dell/dkms/README.md

 The location as well can be changed by setting the appropriate variables in `/etc/dkms/framework.conf`.
-For example, to allow usage of the system default Debian and Ubuntu `update-secureboot-policy` set the configuration file as
+For example, to allow usage of the system default Ubuntu `update-secureboot-policy` set the configuration file as follows:
-follows:
 ```
 mok_signing_key="/var/lib/shim-signed/mok/MOK.priv"
 mok_certificate="/var/lib/shim-signed/mok/MOK.der"